 Existing literature suggests that processing related to arousal takes place at a timescale of roughly 20-30 Hz (van Swinderen Curr Bio 2004).
 However using big-phi, we show that we can already distinguish between conscious arousal levels at a much shorter timescale, 4 ms.

 We acknowledge several theoretical caveats.
 In particular, while we tested IIT in a system highly alien to ourselves, we were unable to apply all aspects of IIT. <direct causation through perturbation> <search of space/time-scale for mechanism> <search for complex> Firstly, IIT has to do with causation.
 Specifically, in order to test direct causation, IIT requires perturbation of the system into all possible states in order to observe true transition probabilities.
 Here, we have only used the natural time-evolution of the system, however.
 Further, IIT also requires search for the ideal spatial and temporal scales for describing the network, such that big-phi is maximised (Oizumi 2014, Hoel 2013 PNAS, Hoel 2016 NoC).
-LFPs may be too coarse of a spatial scale, and we did not conduct an exhaustive search for the ideal time scale.
 These require presumably recording the activity of all neurons in a brain, which clearly is presently infeasible even at the scale of the fly brain.
-However, we conducted a rough scan across three timescales (4, 8, and 16 ms) and only found minor effects of time delay.
-We consequently proceeded with 4 ms as big-phi was largest at this scale (with reduced big-phi at 8 ms and moreso at 16 ms). …

-We also acknowledge that it is unclear as to whether flies have any conscious experience.
 However, assessing IIT by constructing the IIS and computing Φ in the fly brain provides several advantages.
-Firstly, using multi-electrode methods such as that used presently allows for relative ease of obtaining high spatial and temporal resolution recordings from the whole brain, as opposed to only in specific areas, such as V1 in mammals, or low spatial resolution EEG.
-Secondly, given how the computational cost of computing the IIS and Φ grows exponentially as the number of nodes in a system grows linearly, the limited number of neurons in the fly brain, compared to more complex mammalian brains (X vs Y neurons) provides a system where computing the IIS across a large majority of neurons in the brain is more feasible to achieve.
+Firstly, using multi-electrode methods provides high-quality population neural signals (both in time and space) unaccessible with any non-invasive measures available in humans.
+Further unlike bigger brains, small brain of the flies allows us to cover the entire brain.
+Secondly, given how the computational cost of computing the IIS and Φ grows exponentially as the number of nodes in a system grows linearly, 10^5 of neurons in the fly brain, compared to more complex mammalian brains (mice: 10^8, humans 10^11 neurons) provides a system where computing the IIS across a large majority of neurons in the brain is more feasible to achieve.
 With regards to fly consciousness, molecular mechanisms of anesthesia, such as decreased action potential amplitudes (Wu 2004 Anesthesiology, Sandstrom 2004 Journal of Physiology) and effects on network dynamics such as reduced feedback connectivity (Lee 2009 consc cogn, Lee 2013 Anesthesiology, Cohen 2018), seemed to be conserved across species.
 Further fly brains seem to share graph-theoretical characteristics with mammalian brains (Shih 2005 Curr Bio) as well as cellular mechanisms (Littleton 2000 Neuron), and fly LFPs share similarities with human electroencephalographic recordings (Nitz 2002 Curr Bio).

 Overall, we have demonstrated applicability of IIT concepts to recordings from the fly brain, a system which is highly dissimilar to our own brains and almost certainly was not considered during the formulation of IIT.
-Despite this, we show that the predictions of IIT regarding reduced big-phi and a collapsed IIS seem to hold up even in such an alien system.
-Further, though we were limited to very rough brain regions, we demonstrated that II can potentially be used to identify brain regions which may contribute to conscious experience, especially potentially for systems with higher organisational complexity than the fly brain involving multiple regions communicating through both feedforward and feedback connections.
+Despite this, we show that the predictions of IIT regarding reduced big-phi and a collapsed IIS held up even in such an alien system.
+Further, though we were limited to very rough brain regions, we demonstrated that II can potentially be used to identify brain regions which may contribute to conscious experience.
+Our study opens up a new avenue of the theoretical and empirical research on the mathematical basis of conscious phenomenology; unlike previous focus on the system level coarse information and integration, how exactly these integrated information formes an overall shape or structure may inform us more about both level and contents of consciousness.

 Methods